 The English Department offers courses that fulfill the Literature and Writing core requirement as well as select courses that fulfill the Human Diversity core area requirement.

-The Literature and Writing requirement is fulfilled with 8 credits of work in English.
-This sequence of courses develops students' critical awareness of language by helping them to recognize the relationship between their own experience and the interpretive possibilities of literature.
-Attention is paid to the integration of the individual's composing process and the process of reading and understanding texts.
+This sequence of courses develops students’ critical awareness of language by helping them to recognize the relationship between their own experience and the interpretive possibilities of literature.
+Attention is paid to the integration of the individual’s composing process and the process of reading and understanding texts.
 These courses foster attentive reading, careful thinking, and effective writing.

 2012-2014 Undergraduate Catalog

-Under this sequence, students enroll in two 4-credit courses:
+Students enroll in two courses:

-Second Course (choose one of the following courses)
+Second Course (one of the following)

 Courses fulfilling the 4-credit Human Diversity core area requirement focus on one or more areas of inquiry: racial and ethnic minorities; class; gender; marginalized groups; and non-Western literature.
 A variety of departments offer courses that fulfill this requirement.
 The English Department offers the following courses that fulfill this requirement:

 ENGL 218 Literature by Women: Critical History

 ENGL 337 The Literature of Human Diversity

 ENGL 341 Literature by Women: Critical Questions